icha024/2factor-google-authenticator-server/README.md

 The core logic is extracted from the Android version of [Google Authenticator](https://github.com/google/google-authenticator-android).
 This means you may fork the Google Authenticator project, or just download it from the app store, and it will work with that straight out the box!

 ## Packaged in two modules
-- **Validator** package is a library component that exposed a simple method for validating the TOPT.
-This is convienient if you wish you build your own 2FA server for validation.
+- **Validator** package is a library component that exposed a simple method for validating the TOTP.
+This is convenient if you wish you build your own 2FA server for validation.
 - **Web** package is a pre-built, simple and high performance, micro-service using the TOTP validator library for you to deploy easily.